MSMAXPRO/MSMAXPRO-Development-project-TooLS/README.md

 <h2>📌 Overview</h2>

 <p>
-<b>MSMAXPRO Impossible Tools</b> is a toolbox of standalone web applications.
+<b>MSMAXPRO Development project Tools</b> is a toolbox of standalone web applications.
 Each tool focuses on a specific concept such as:
 </p>